caleb531/automata/docs/fa/class-nfa.md

 instead of mapping a symbol to *one* end state in each sub-dict, each symbol is mapped to a *set* of end states.

+Every NFA can be rendered natively inside of a Jupyter notebook (automatically calling `show_diagram` without any arguments) if installed with the `visual` optional dependency.

 ```python
 from automata.fa.nfa import NFA
 # NFA which matches strings beginning with 'a', ending with 'a', and containing